JingLi201802/Taxonomic/README.md

 ## Communication Tools
-1. Gmail
+1. Email
-2. Messenger
+2. Facebook Messenger
-3. Facebook
+3. Slack

 ## Development Environment
 -  Language:
-   -  Python2 & Python3
--  Data into database
-   -  Python to SQL
--  Database interface:
-   -  SQL & NoSQL
+   - Java installation is necessary for GoldenGate
+   - Other languages not determined yet, most likely a combination of python, javascript and php will be used
 -  Testing:
    -  Unit test during development by black/white box
    -  A/B test for the final stage